NullDev/JavaScript-Styleguide/README.md

   <a name="strings--regex"></a></a><a name="6.6"></a>
   - [6.6](#strings--regex) Do not split regular expressions, even if some parts are used multiple times.
 The only exception are computed RegEx'es.

     > Why?
-It has a great impact on readabilty and can lead to extremely confusing code
+It has a great impact on readability and can lead to extremely confusing code

     ```javascript
     // bad